Carnival Cruise Lines, Inc. v. Shute

 Carnival Cruise Lines, Inc. v.
-Shute, 499 U.S. 585 (1991), was a case in which the Supreme Court of the United States held that United States federal courts will enforce forum selection clauses so long as the clause is not unreasonably burdensome to the party seeking to escape it.
+Shute, 499 U.S. 585 (1991), was a case in which the Supreme Court held that United States federal courts will enforce forum selection clauses so long as the clause is not unreasonably burdensome to the party seeking to escape it.

 Background

 The plaintiffs, Eulala and Russel Shute, were passengers on a cruise ship operated by the defendant, Carnival Cruise Lines, Inc. The Shutes had bought tickets in Washington and signed a contract, with a forum selection clause mandating that injured parties would sue in Florida, to the exclusion of all other jurisdictions.
 The plaintiffs boarded the cruise ship in California, and one was injured in international waters off the coast of Mexico.
 The plaintiffs then filed a lawsuit in Washington, in violation of the contract clause.

 The defendant sought summary judgment based on: